Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

-We can generalize Milani's scalar work to the transport of the vector field.
-Like the transport equation for $\phi$, we write the mean kinetic energy equation as follows:
+The positive definiteness of the eddy viscosity is closely related to the mean kinetic energy equation, which is the following:

 The last term in Equation \ref{eq:meanKineticEnergy} is the negative of turbulent kinetic energy production.
 It is well-known that this term drains the kinetic energy from the mean flow via interactions of the mean shear and the turbulent fluctuations, and provide energy to the turbulence production.
-We denote the turbulent kinetic energy as $P_k = -\overline{u_j^\prime u_i^\prime} \frac{\partial U_i}{\partial x_j}$.
-In all statistically stationary flows, the volumetric integral of $P_k$ must be non-negative.
-There are certain cases such as the separation of the shear layer where $P_k$ is locally negative, but even for those cases, the turbulent production is positive for the most of the domain \citep{Cimarelli2019}.
-Then, using our leading-order eddy viscosity tensor as the closure model, the production term becomes:
+We denote the turbulent kinetic energy production as $P_k = -\overline{u_j^\prime u_i^\prime} \frac{\partial U_i}{\partial x_j}$.
+In all statistically stationary flows, the volumetric integral of $P_k$ must be non-negative, \corr{otherwise turbulent kinetic energy cannot be sustained}.
+There are certain cases such as the separation of the shear layer where $P_k$ is locally negative, but even for those cases, the turbulent production is positive for most of the domain \citep{Cimarelli2019} \corr{rendering the total volume integral positive}.
+The volumetric integral condition for $P_k$ can be expressed using our generalized eddy viscosity expression in Equation~\ref{eq:generalform}.

-Being consistent with Milani's analysis on stability requirement and following the globally-positive nature of turbulent production, we say that $P_k$ is locally non-negative in most of the domain.
-Then, $D^0_{jilk} \frac{\partial U_i}{\partial x_j} \frac{\partial U_k}{\partial x_l} \geq 0$ must also be satisfied.
-In other word, the quadratic form of the eddy viscosity tensor is non-negative.
-Therefore, we can conclude that anisotropic eddy viscosity tensor is positive semi-definite (in most of the domain).
+\corr{The last relation is the same statement as conditioning the eddy viscosity operator to be positive semi definite.
+For well-posedness of its RANS mathematical model, any given eddy viscosity field must satisfy this condition for all arbitrary admissible input mean velocity gradients $\partial U_i/\partial x_j$.
+Otherwise, there will be unstable modes of mean flow that can be energized by the turbulence model, leading to their time exponential blow up.}

+\corr{Equation~\ref{eq:production} can be further simplified to a single spatial integral when the eddy viscosity operator is local $D_{ijkl}(\vb{x}, \vb{y})=D^0_{ijkl}(\vb{x})\delta (\vb{y}-\vb{x})$ such as in the case of the leading order eddy viscosity.
+Substitution of a local model in~\ref{eq:production} results in:}

+Since the operator now \corr{involves the local interactions of the mean velocity gradient and since this condition must hold for all fields of $\partial U_i/\partial x_j$,} the positive definiteness must be satisfied for each point.
+In other words, $D^0_{ijkl} \frac{\partial U_j}{\partial x_i} \frac{\partial U_l}{\partial x_k} \geq 0$ must also be satisfied pointwise for each local $D^0_{ijkl}$ tensor and for all admissible values of mean velocity gradient.
+Therefore, the quadratic form of the eddy viscosity tensor must be non-negative implying that the eddy viscosity tensor must be positive semi-definite.
+This result is also similar to the condition considered by \citet{Milani2020} in the context of local scalar transport.